 In this article, I will maintain a list of resources for you to consult and I provide mini-reviews of each.
 You will find links to the full reviews in the descriptions.
 This post will be a rolling release and will be updated whenever I finish reading.

 The Photographer’s Master Printing Course

-Tim Rudman never intended this book (ISBN 1-85732-407-2) is a good introduction to many darkroom printing techniques and offers plenty of advice.
-Recommended for beginners and more advanced printers alike.
+Tim Rudman’s book (ISBN 1-85732-407-2) is a good introduction to many darkroom printing techniques and offers plenty of advice.
+It is recommended reading for beginners and more advanced printers alike.
 Contains a lot of prints in various stages of the printing process: proofs, improved proofs and final prints, to give you a good grasp of what is possible and how to achieve it.

 For a full review of this book, click here.

 This is a reference book (ISBN 978-0240816258) that should be on the bookshelf of every darkroom printer.
 It has a wealth of information and practical advice to achieve quality prints (and negatives).
 It includes step-by-step guides for beginners and many advanced topics such a split grade printing, toning, and testing procedures.
 Lambrecht and Woodhouse have put everything they know on paper for you to read.
 Highly recommended for all levels.
 Also if you want to venture a bit into digital negatives that are often used for making enlarged prints using alternative processes, such as platinum/palladium, salt prints, etc.